CMU-Mechatronics-The-Drunken-Sailors/ShipBot-Stepper-Motor-Control/README.md

 To home: **G28 [Axis]**

 All ranges are in millimeters.
-See wiring.png for color coding.